juren53/Photo-scanner/docs/user-guide/taking-photos.md

-# Taking Photos with Photo Scanner
+# Scanning Images with Photo Scanner

-This guide explains how to use the Photo Scanner app to capture high-quality photos of documents, photographs, and other printed materials.
+This guide explains how to use the Photo Scanner app to capture high-quality images of documents, photographs, and other printed materials.

 ## Camera Interface